lucapette/lucapette.github.com/_posts/2011-09-01-a-review-of-the-rspec-book.markdown

 ---
 title: A review of The RSpec Book
-description:  A review of The RSpec Book by David Chelimsky.
-Published by The Pragmatic Programmer in Dicember 2010
+description: Published by The Pragmatic Programmer in Dicember 2010
 keywords: the rspec book, ruby, book review, David Chelimsky, tdd, bdd, cucumber
+category: reading
 layout: articles
 ---